Segment

 1. Michelin CrossClimate SUV Premium2.
 Continental AllSeasonContact Premium

 In this comparison, we are comparing a tyre from a manufacturer from France (Michelin) against a tyre from a manufacturer from Germany (Continental).
-Generally, Michelin allround tyres are slightly better rated (86%) than Continental (74%).
-In this particular case, the Continental AllSeasonContact has a better rating of 83% compared to 80% of the Michelin CrossClimate SUV.
+Generally, Michelin allround tyres are slightly better rated (85%) than Continental (73%).
 Important for this comparison is also the Autobild 2022 225/50 R18 test, where both the CrossClimate SUV and the AllSeasonContact were tested.
 When it comes to comparison, eu labels can be also interesting - 100% of Michelin CrossClimate SUV dimensions has B wet grip rating.
-Most (99%) of the Continental AllSeasonContact also have B wet ratings.
+Most (98%) of the Continental AllSeasonContact also have B wet ratings.

 | Continental AllSeasonContact